astronomer/docs/astro/astro-support.md

 - There is an Airflow issue that has a code-based solution.
 - You received a log alert on Astronomer.
 - You lost the ability to use a [Public Preview](https://docs.astronomer.io/astro/feature-previews) feature that does not affect general services.
+- You can't deploy code to a non-production Deployment, but existing DAGs and tasks run as expected.

 ### P4: Low impact